cstrassburg/cmsxj19e-hacks/SERIAL_CONSOLE.md

 >> TODO: Picture Serial wires

-- open putty or miniterm and connect to a serial port of you USB tty stick  eg. /dev/ttyUSB0
+- open putty or miniterm and connect to a serial port of you USB tty stick  eg. /dev/ttyUSB0, ,speed: 115200
 - connect the 3 wires GND, RX and TX from the stick:
   - GND - GND
   - TX  - RX
   - RX  - TX

-- plug the USB wire into a 5V power supply or your notebook and see yout camera booting
+- plug the main power USB wire into a 5V power supply or your notebook and see the camera booting
 ```
 IPL g2cd6de2
 D-05